Directional asymptotic cones of groups equipped with bi-invariant metrics: The group of asymptotic directions

 \begin{prop} The function $\hat{\Psi}$ and $\iota$ are well defined homomorphisms.
 Moreover, $\hat{\Psi}$ is an isometry $\tD(A,T) \cong \widehat{\Free_\RR(A)}$ and $\hat{\Psi} \circ \iota$ is the canonical homomorphism $\Free_\RR(A) \to \widehat{\Free_\RR(A)}$.
-In particular, $\iota$ is norm preserving and its image is dense in $\tD(A)$. \end{prop}
+In particular, $\iota$ is norm preserving and its image is dense in $\tD(A,T)$. \end{prop}

 \begin{proof} We will omit $T$ from the notation.
-It is clear that $\Psi$ is well defined and it is a homomorphism because the norm on $\C D(A)$ is conjugation invariant so it makes $\C D(A)$ a topological group.
+It is clear that $\Psi$ is well defined and it is a homomorphism because the norm on $\C D(A)$ is conjugation-invariant.
 It is norm preserving because for any $w \in \C D(A)$

 In particular $\OP{Ker}(\Psi)=\C D(A)_0$.
-So $\Psi$ factors through $\hat{\Psi}$ which is therefore a norm preserving monomorphism, i.e an isometric embedding.
+So $\Psi$ factors through $\hat{\Psi}$ which is therefore a norm preserving monomorphism, i.e., an isometric embedding.
 Since $\tD(A)$ is complete by Proposition \ref{P:tD(A) is complete}, the image of $\hat{\Psi}$ is closed in $\widehat{\Free_\RR(A)}$.